barabum0/aiogram-translation/README.md

 ## Usage 🛠️

-To use the Aiogram Translation Plugin in your bot, import the necessary classes from `aiogram_translation` and your `translations` module.
+To use the Aiogram Translation Plugin in your bot, import the necessary classes from `aiogram_translation`.
 Set up your languages, default language, and register the translator with your dispatcher.
 Here's a basic example:

 `main.py`
 ```python